farfarawaylabs/react-native-beautiful-ui-OLD/README.md

 You should also install react-native-elements (https://react-native-elements.github.io/)

+This package is also using our own Layout package which you can find here: https://github.com/farfarawaylabs/react-native-layout

 ## Overlay

 This control allows you to show an overlay above all other UI on the screen.
 It blurs the contents of the screen and uses simple animation to show the overlay.